Skip to main content

 Highlights of Experience

-• The Postgraduate Year Two (PGY2) Pharmacy Residency in Solid Organ Transplant at University of Utah Health will provide a diverse experience balancing clinical, academic and research experiences in an academic medical center.
+• The PGY2 Pharmacy Residency in Solid Organ Transplant at University of Utah Health will provide a diverse experience balancing clinical, academic and research experiences in an academic medical center.
 Residents will learn the skills necessary to develop a patient-centered, evidence-based, collaborative practice.
 The medical staff actively participates in residency training.
 The resident will have the unique experience of not only participating in the care of heart, lung, liver, kidney and pancreas transplant recipients, but will be part of a comprehensive specialty pharmacy service line.

 Required Learning Experiences

-• Histocompatibility and Immunology lab experience
+• Orientation: (up to 4 weeks) includes Histocompatibility and Immunology lab experience

 • Inpatient Solid Organ Transplant: (4-6 week experiences)